 - Some of the files on this website might not be in an accessible format such as our weekly reports.
 We are working on a more accessible format for these

 - Some of the images on this website might not be in an accessible format such as infographics (where possible we will supply a text only version to compensate for this)

 - Some links might be repetitive on ‘My Local Area’.
 We are working on a more accessible way to display these

 - Reading order is incorrect with some repetition when using a screen reader – We are currently working on improving the reading order using certain screen readers on the COVID-19 Dashboard.
 Some elements might be repetitive and require further explanation.
-(Exploration and improvements to be completed by end of December 2020).

 What we’re doing to improve accessibility